francescopapaleo/francescopapaleo.github.io/_pages/about.md

 profile:
   align: right
   image:
   image_circular: false # crops the image to make it circular
   more_info: >
     <p>Paris / Barcelona / Bologna</p>

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page
 ---

 # Francesco Papaleo